ouspg/trytls/README.md

  * *Backends* use ports and virtual hosts to provide falsified/broken certificate checks
  * *Stubs* are written for the target languages and libraries to attempt the TLS connection
- * *Runners* "check the checks" by calling the stubs systematically to find out how libraries handle signatures, domain names, time, SNI etc. against the back
+ * *Runners* "check the checks" by calling the stubs systematically to find out how libraries handle signatures, domain names, time, SNI etc. against the backends

 ---